Expert Tips and Guidelines to Choose the Correct Size Stand Up Paddleboard

 Whitewater Paddling

-Whitewater paddling requires a SUP with more rocker (curvature) and reinforced construction to withstand impacts.
-Boards around 9 to 10 feet long with higher volume are suitable for this activity, as they provide greater maneuverability and buoyancy in rough water conditions.
+Riding rough water needs a special SUP board with more curve and strong build to handle hits.
+Boards around 9 to 10 feet long with more space inside are good for this.
+They help move better and stay afloat in hard water.
 Ensure that the material and construction of the paddle board can handle the demands of whitewater paddling.

 Fishing